 Here you have a short guide explaining what window plugs are and what to expect from them.
 In the end, don’t miss out our step by step instructions so you can build one yourself.

 Simply put, a soundproof window plug is a type of window covering that consists of foam and soundproofing material; all backed up by a wooden board with handles.
 It is meant to stop, reflect, and absorb sound.
 It works as said, a soft foam surface absorbs sound waves and slows them down, then the thick and dense layer blocks and reflects the rest of it.

 In most cases, soundproof window plugs are an excellent solution for dealing with noise, however, filling out a window opening also brings some negatives (the window is there for a reason).

-What Are the Advantages of Plugging the Windows?
+The Advantages of Plugging the Windows:

 - COST: The number one advantage is definitely the price, especially if you are building them yourself.
 Just to compare them with soundproof windows which can cost thousands dollars – they will cost you 10 times less (likely more).

 - THERMAL INSULATION: When you block a window opening the thermal insulation ability of the window goes up.
 This keeps you warm during cold winters, or cool when it is hot outside.